slash071/atlas/README.md

 This will host Atlas on a local server, which you can view in your browser at `http://localhost:3000`.

+<<<<<<< HEAD
 Both the online and local methods provide the same content; choose whichever is most convenient.

 ## Contributing

+# Atlas is a personal project, but I welcome feedback and contributions.
+If you find errors, have suggestions, or want to contribute additional content, feel free to [open a pull request](https://github.com/slash071/atlas/pulls) or [submit an issue](https://github.com/slash071/atlas/issues).

+## Contributing

 Atlas is a personal project, but I welcome feedback and contributions.
-If you find errors, have suggestions, or want to contribute additional content, feel free to [open a pull request](https://github.com/slash071/atlas/pulls) or [submit an issue](https://github.com/slash071/atlas/issues).
+If you find errors, have suggestions, or want to contribute additional content, feel free to open a pull request or submit an issue.

+> > > > > > > b84f82c (Update structure and add README)